Rate Limiting

 How GCRA works in v5

-• Steady-state rate.
-Once the burst capacity is consumed, further requests are limited to the steady rate of 1 request per minute.
+burst_limitimmediate requests with no delay.
+This is the allowed burst capacity. - Steady-state rate.
+Once the burst capacity is consumed, further requests are accepted at the steady rate — one per emission interval.

-• Handling early requests.
-If a request arrives sooner than GCRA allows, the algorithm calculates a next time to call timestamp.
+burst_limit × emission_intervalof idle time — 300 seconds at the current settings. - Handling early requests.
+If a request arrives sooner than GCRA allows, the algorithm calculates a next time to call.
 The client must wait until then before its next request will be accepted.

 Handling 429 responses

-When you receive 429 Too Many Requests, back off before retrying rather than immediately retrying in a loop.
-Where the response provides a next time to call value, wait until that time.
+Back off until that timestamp rather than retrying in a loop.
 A simple approach is to pace sustained traffic to the steady-state rate and reserve the burst allowance for interactive or one-off calls.

 See Errors for the full status-code reference.